Euramsia/PersonalWebsite/content/posts/Red Cross Fundraising.md

 Based on my six weeks of experience I will now crystallize what is so special about door-to-door fundraising.

-**The job is almost 24/7**.
+**The job is almost 24/7.**
 If you do not dream of it then you are lucky, then it is only 16/7.
 From the time when you arrive at the accomodation to the time when you leave there is almost no private and social life anymore.
 Every minute you are not working you spend with your team, either talking about fundraising or training.
 In the morning you get up at around 8:30, prepare, are brought to the area where you will be for the day, work, arrive at home at 21:30, shower, train, eat, sleep and repeat.
 More often than not it is past midnight when you finally crawl into your bed.

-**You ask people for money and they give it to you.** The only thing they get in return is a good feeling.
-Of course they usually don't just give it to you.
-You need to convince then, which is no easy work.
+Only Saturday nights and Sundays bring some free time - which is of course spent with the team.

-**No does not mean no.** The first reaction usually is no. 10% of the people who donate say yes after the introduction.
+**No does not mean no.**
+The first reaction usually is no. 10% of the people who donate say yes after the introduction.
 The rest says "no" (30%) or "no, because ..."
 (60%).
 A "no" is tough, with a "no, because ..." you can work.
 A rule of thumb is: The first no is a reflex, the second no are doubts and the third no may be a real one.
 Learning to go on with convincing the 90% is essential for the success of a fundraiser and needs a certain resiliance, because it can be very demoralizing if you hear so many no's in one day and still have to push back every time calmly and/or charmingly and/or energetically, depending on your style.

-**Only the performance counts, yet there is no stress.** The job is 100% comission based and thus performance based, but there is no stress or pressure, no tasks you need to complete.
+**Only the performance counts, yet there is no stress.**
+The job is 100% comission based and thus performance based, but there is no stress or pressure, no tasks you need to complete.
 You get your money for a successful transactions which requires a talk and the completion of a form.
 That takes between 5 and 30 minutes, depending on the citizen.
 How many of those transactions you have, on how many doors you knock, if you rest for half an hour during the day or 3 hours is completely up to you.
 It is like piecework, but a very talent-based.
 A good fundraiser can ear ten times the money of a bad fundraiser.
 For the Red Cross only the amount of the donations count, if 1000 Euros of donations are brought in by one fundraiser or 5 of them does not make a difference.
 The comssion is chosen to give average fundraisers a sufficient motive to continue, which means you can earn quite a lot if you are a good fundraiser.

-**Success seems almost random in the beginning.** Some days are bad, some days are good and it is difficult to grasp what causes the fluctuation.
+**Success seems almost random in the beginning.**
+Some days are bad, some days are good and it is difficult to grasp what causes the fluctuation.
 The team leader is an experienced fundraiser and trains the newbies during the first weeks, but still it is not easy to understand what is good and what is bad and how to improve.
 That can be very frustrating.

-**It is honorable work with questionable motivs.** Barely 10% of the people do this job to help the Red Cross.
+**It is honorable work with questionable motivs.**
+Barely 10% of the people do this job to help the Red Cross.
 The good cause gives a comfortable feeling and you can see yourself as the good guy, but really, it is about the comissions.
 The comissions are the reason why you knock at door after door, while sweating from the heat reflected by the asphalt on the streets, the rain dropping from the hair into the eyes, while being hit by the smell from a stinky flat, sometimes being insulted and sometimes being treated unfriendly for hours.
 The comissions and the fun you can get from people being nice and people you - subtly! - make fun of during the talk.

-## My lessons
+## My lessonsdddddddddddddddddddd

 - It is all about mindset.
 Fundraising really helped me to realize that deeply.
 - Everybody has his own style.
 When it comes about bringing the best performance, everybody needs to find his own way of doing things, otherwise it will only be mediocre.